Government has proposed a new right to buy scheme for housing association tenants. A pilot is planned later in 2018.

 You may already have the right to buy your housing association home at a discounted price under the right to acquire scheme.

-The discounts under this scheme are less generous than those proposed for the new housing association right to buy scheme.
+This scheme’s discounts are less generous than those proposed for the new housing association right to buy scheme.

 New responsibilities if you buy a home

-If you buy a home, you could become responsible for paying new expenses such as:
+If you buy a home, you are responsible for new expenses such as:

 - a mortgage